Zenith Radio Corporation, est. 1918

 McDonald gradually built an all-star support team during his first decade on the job, hiring treasurer and future VP Hugh Robertson, as well as the company’s most important product development engineer in both the radio and (eventually) television departments, Gilbert E. Gustafson.

-Karl Hassel stayed on for the long haul, as well, eventually putting in more than 40 years with the company he helped launch.
+Karl Hassel stayed on for the long haul, as well, eventually putting in more than 40 years with the company he’d help launch.
 Ralph Mathews, by contrast, left in 1928 to pursue an advertising career.
 It’s possible he didn’t adjust to life with the Commander quite as well as some of his cohorts (he did end up coming back to electronics years later with Westinghouse and Magnavox, and lived well into his 90s).

 This philosophy needn’t be limited to the science, either.
 In marketing, too, McDonald wanted to push the envelope, carrying over a Big Top adventurousness he’d developed during his car dealership days.